Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

-# Secure, Protect and Connect APIs with Kuadrant on Multiple Clusters
+# Secure, Protect and Connect APIs with Kuadrant

+## Overview

+In this doc we will walk you through using Kuadrant to secure, protect and connect an API exposed by a Gateway API Gateway.
+You can use this walk through for a gateway on a single or a gateway distributed across multiple clusters that has a shared listener hostname.
+We will take the approach of assuming certain personas and how they can each work with Kuadrant to achieve their goals.

 ## Pre-requisites

-This document expects that you have successfully installed Kuadrant [Install Guide](../install/install-openshift.md) onto two different clusters and have configured a shared, accessible redis store.
+This document expects that you have successfully installed Kuadrant [Install Guide](../install/install-openshift.md)  onto at least one cluster.
+If looking to try multi-custer then follow the install guide on at least two different clusters and have a shared, accessible redis store.

-- Completed the Kuadrant Install Guide for at least two clusters [Install Guide](../install/install-openshift.md)
+- Completed the Kuadrant Install Guide for one or more clusters [Install Guide](../install/install-openshift.md)
 - kubectl command line tool
 - (optional) have user workload monitoring configured to remote write to a central storage system such as Thanos (also covered in the installation guide).

-## Overview

-In this doc we will walk you through using Kuadrant to secure, protect and connect an API via a set of Gateways distributed across multiple clusters.
-We will take the approach of assuming certain personas and how they can each work with Kuadrant to achieve their goals.

 ### What Kuadrant can do for you in a multi-cluster environment